 Toilet bowls have a colon.
 A colon is a convoluted pathway inside a toilet bowl.
 It's much the same as a curvy road rally course with one or more hairpin turns.
 It's called a colon because it resembles your own large intestine!
 This pathway inside the toilet bowl helps create the water seal keeping sewer gas and vermin from entering your bathroom.

-Toilet Drain Lines Rarely The Problem
+Do Toilet Drain Lines Clog Frequently?

 The diameter of this colon is usually over 2 inches, and it connects to a 3-inch drain pipe in the floor.
 In some houses, the drain line may even be a 4-inch pipe.

 If waste and paper can make it through the colon in the toilet, you can see that the larger drain pipe in the floor can easily accommodate the waste from the toilet.
 Hence, this is why a clogged drain line is almost never the problem.

 How Can I Test to See If My Toilet Drain Pipe is Clogged?